IDinsight/surveycto-python/README.md

   - line_breaks (str, optional): Replace linebreaks in the csv data with some other character.
   - keyfile(str, optional): The private key to decrypt form data.
 This can be used only for json extracts without a review_status parameter.

 *
   ```python
   get_repeatgroup(form_id, repeat_group_name, review_status=None, line_breaks=None)
   ```
   Fetch SurveyCTO form's repeatgroup data.

   *Parameters*
   - form_id (str): The form_id of the SurveyCTO form.
   - repeat_group_name (str): Form's repeat group name.
   - review_status (list, optional): Return only the form submissions with given review status.
 Allowed values in the list are: approved(default), rejected, pending.
 This option is only applicable for forms using the “Review and Corrections” workflow on the SurveyCTO web console.
   - line_breaks (str, optional): Replace linebreaks in the csv data with some other character.

 *
   ```python
   get_server_dataset(dataset_id, line_breaks=None)
   ```
   Fetch SurveyCTO server dataset data.

   *Parameters*
   - dataset_id (str): The server dataset id of the SurveyCTO dataset.
   - line_breaks (str, optional): Replace linebreaks in the csv data with some other character.

 *
   ```python
   get_attachment(url)
   ```
-  Fetch form's file attachments like media/audio/images from SurveyCTO *Parameters*
+  Fetch form's file attachments like media/audio/images from SurveyCTO.

+  *Parameters*
   - url (str): The URL to the attached file